sungchun12/iot-python-webapp/README.md

 - KMS is used to launch terraform services with specific role access AND for cloud run to access the IoT device registry.
 In a real-world context, it'd follow least-privilege access principles

+- There is no formal testing of this demo outside of multiple walkthroughs of the deployment instructions.
+My goal was to explore, not to create the most robust app for production on day one

 ## Lessons Learned

 - KMS key rings can NOT be deleted, so that GCP has a record of key ring names that can't be used anymore.
 If you're going to redeploy, you must rename the key ring or it'll error out